-- Select to edit an existing pre-chat form or create a new pre-chat form.
-For details, refer to Designing a Pre-Chat Form.
+- Select to edit an existing pre-chat form or create a new one.
+For details, refer to Design a Chat Form.

-- To add a question, from the Format choices, select Translation.
+- Select Translation under Format.
 This offers customers a language choice question.
 A list of languages supported for chat translation shows up.

 - Click Add.
 The question is added to the form.